Have you thought of crafting a Scarecrow, out of your easy-to-grab recycling?

 SCARECROWS LOST THEIR CREDIBILITY!

-It seemed that Scarecrows lost their respect in getting rid of the birds, as not much was happening in that department, so farmers bought in pesticides to help fight off birds and other insect pests.
+It seemed that Scarecrows lost their respect in scaring off the birds, as not much was happening in that department, so farmers bought in pesticides to help fight off birds and other insect pests.

 AFTER WWII

-I love this animation, it depicts, in a funny sort of way, how a scarecrow has lost its purpose, hence the crow tease and the out-of-the-ordinary efforts this poor scarecrow tries to get it!
+I love this animation, it depicts in a funny sort of way, how a scarecrow has lost its purpose, hence the crow tease and the out-of-the-ordinary efforts this poor scarecrow makes to get it!

 HARMFUL CHEMICALS!